StevenGeller/whitepaper/Extending MCP with L402 for E-commerce, Agent-to-Agent Interactions, and High-Frequency Micropayments.md

    - support for sub-satoshi micropayments for both bitcoin and stablecoins

 3. **fiat integration layer** (optional):
-   - api connections to traditional banking or payment processors like coinbase
+   - api connections to traditional banking or payment processors
    - automated currency conversion based on configurable rules
    - compliance reporting for fiat-crypto conversions
    - support for stablecoin conversions with regulatory reporting